minhtran-q/security-knownledge/README.md

   **Usage**

   To call the UserInfo endpoint, we need an access token.
 This token is used to authorize the request to the UserInfo endpoint.

+  **Content in ID token & UserInfo endpoint:**
+  + The ID token contains claims about the authentication event and some basic user information.
+  + The UserInfo endpoint can provide more detailed and extensive user profile information.

 </details>